vishvAsa/purANam/mahAbhAratam/shlokashaH/bhagavad-gItA-parva/meta/abhinavagupta-gItArtha-sangrahaH/0/INTRODUCTION.md

 ### Means of liberation
 Ag. adds: To attain this end viz. liberation, the chief means is Jñāna (wisdom).+++(5)+++ The Karman (action), if performed by a person firmly fixed in wisdom cannot bind him because they have finality in wisdom.
 Thus wisdom is the main means and action is its inevitable important adjunct.
 On that account wisdom and action cannot be bracketed as equals for attaining emancipation.
 This is the spirit of the BG.3

 - 3. GS, intro.
-Cf. the Jñāna-karma-samuccaya-vāda of the school represented by Bhaskara, Rāmakaṇṭha etc., on one hand and the Kevala-jñānān = mokṣavada of the school represented by Śaṅkara etc., on the other.
+Cf. the Jñāna-karma-samuccaya-vāda of the school represented by Bhāskara, Rāmakaṇṭha etc., on one hand and the Kevala-jñānān = mokṣavada of the school represented by Śaṅkara etc., on the other.
 Cf. also the Brahmasūtra सर्वापेक्षा च यज्ञादि-श्रुतेर् अश्ववत् (III, iv.
 26) and Śaṅkara's bhasya thereon.
 See also the same teacher's long discussion at the end of the First Book of the Taittiriyopaniṣad and under BG, ch.
 XVIII, 66.
 See also below.
 1. Ch.
 I, 1.

 ### The allegory
 Further Ag, refers to a view, most probably approvingly, that the Pāṇdava-Kaurava-war-story of the MB is to be interpreted allegorically : It is an extension of the Vedic Devāsura-war-episode,+++(5)+++ representing the perennial tug-of-war between the good and the bad instincts, between the godly and the demoniac natures and between the knowledge and the ignorance - a war that is being fought inwardly in every individual (Ch 1.1), who like Arjuna of the BG, remains undecided as to what to do and approaches a man of wisdom, like Śrī Kr̥ṣṇa, for guidance.